K1N6-8/entrepreneurial-readiness-app/README.md

 ## 🌟 Acknowledgments

 - Hugging Face team for open-source ML tools
-- Coding in Color / Mayor's Youth at Work Internship
+- Coding in Color Internship
 - ChatGPT for technical support and encouragement 💬✨